How to Grow Sprouts-A Quick Overview for Beginners

 Beans and leafy sprouts will keep for a few weeks in the refrigerator.
 Grains and nuts begin to taste bitter after 3-4 days.
 I cannot say exactly how long, because they are always gone from mine in about 2 days.
 You, your family and your friends will love sprouts, so start sprouting and live healthy!

-- The Coolest Sprouting Seeds on our Planet!
+- The Coolest Sprouting Site on our Planet!

 Grow your own sprouts.
 80 varieties of organic sprouting seeds and sprout supplies.
 Sprouts,sprouts,sprouts!
 The wildest sprouts on this planet.
 Eat more sprouts!